Matt-Cummins/Twitch-Flight-Simulation-Bot/README.md

    ```

 3. **Environment Configuration**
-   Copy `.env.example` to `.env` and fill in the required environment variables, such as Twitch API credentials, LittleNavMap connection settings, and OpenAI API keys.
+   Copy `.env.example` to `.env` and fill in the required environment variables, such as Twitch API credentials, LittleNavMap connection settings, OpenAI API keys, and MongoDB connection details.

+4. **MongoDB Setup**
+   - **Install MongoDB**: If you do not have MongoDB installed, follow the installation guide for your operating system from the [official MongoDB documentation](https://docs.mongodb.com/manual/installation/).
+   - **Start MongoDB**: Run the MongoDB server locally or connect to a cloud instance (such as MongoDB Atlas).
+   - **Configure Connection**: In the `.env` file, add the MongoDB URI under the variable `MONGODB_URI`.
+This should include the connection string to your MongoDB instance.
+   - **Database Structure**: The bot uses MongoDB to store user loyalty data, bot configurations, and other essential information for persistence across sessions.

-4. **Running the Bot**
+5. **Running the Bot**
    Execute the main bot script:
    ```sh
    python main.py
    ```
-   Ensure you have a stable internet connection, as the bot requires access to the Twitch API and OpenAI services.
+   Ensure you have a stable internet connection, as the bot requires access to the Twitch API, MongoDB, and OpenAI services.

 ## Configuration Details
 The configuration is managed through the `.env` file, which must include:
 - **Twitch API Key**: Used for authenticating with the Twitch API.
 - **OpenAI API Key**: Needed for making requests to the ChatGPT API.
 - **LittleNavMap API Endpoint**: Required to get flight information.
+- **MongoDB URI**: Connection string for accessing the MongoDB database.

 Sensitive information should be handled carefully and not committed to any public repository.